-Adoption of blockchain is surging.
-Users have registered over 70 million blockchain wallets as of halfway through 2021, up from just 10.98 million at the end of 2016.
+Blockchain statistics can tell us a lot about this surging technology.
+Users have registered over 85 million blockchain wallets as of the latest figures available in July 2023, up from just 10.98 million at the end of 2016.

-They're spending on the blockchain, too.
-As of June 2021, the world saw 2.58 cryptocurrency transactions every second.
+Spending on the blockchain is still increasing, too.
+As of June 2021, the world saw 2.58 cryptocurrency transactions every second and spending is forecast to hit almost 19 billion U.S. dollars by 2024.

 What is blockchain?
 Why should you care?
 Here are all the statistics and data to know about the relatively new technology.
 We'll also cover the potential benefits and downsides — there are a lot of both.